-This chic retreat caters to Hong Kong’s upper (and we mean that literally) echelon.
+This chic retreat caters to Hong Kong’s upper (pun intended) echelon.

 Guests begin the upward journey that inspired the name "The Upper House" at this luxe hotel's Level 4 lobby.
 Throughout, the property feels like a private home — albeit the home of someone with loads of money and great design instincts.
 From the décor to the staff, the vibe is warm and inviting.
 Designer Andre Fu's vision of "a haven of calm and quiet taste" comes to life here at his first collaboration with Swire Hotels (and his first hotel project ever built).

 Each piece of the hotel's collection of contemporary Asian artwork, from sandstone and ceramic to marble and bronze pieces, was chosen to complement Fu's design concept.
 Highlights include Hiroshiwata Sawada's "Rise," a metal wall sculpture that runs along the atrium; Gerard Bookle's "Bed of Roses," a three-dimensional piece created for all the guest rooms; and Choi Tae Hoon's "Forest - Mandala," a circular sculpture made of small parts of blackened steel welded together.